Esri/esri-leaflet/site/source/pages/download/index.md

 #### Other Builds

-Esri Leaflet is also built into several smaller components and plugins for specific use cases these more specialized builds are available on the CDN.
+Esri Leaflet is also built into several smaller components and plugins for specific use cases.
+These more specialized builds are available on the CDN as well.

 ```xml
 <!-- Core Build -->